maistra/istio-workspace/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Use this issue type to share your ideas about improving user experience and functionalities.
+about: Use this issue type to share your ideas about improving user experience and functionality.
 title: ''
-labels: enhancement
+labels: kind/enhancement
 assignees: ''

 ---